10 min read

 How Do Rice and Pea Protein Compare, Nutritionally?

-Both rice and pea protein contain about 15-22 grams of protein per 100-calorie serving.
-They are both low in carbohydrates and fat.
-Both pea and rice proteins are allergy-friendly, gluten-free, and easy to digest and suitable for a vegetarians, vegans, athletes, and gluten-free individuals (including those with Celiac Disease).
-Even if you don’t follow a special diet (and if you eat meat), vegan proteins are a great choice.
+Both rice and pea protein contain about 15-22 grams of protein per 100-calorie serving (may vary by brand).
+They are have low fat contents and are typically free from common allergens like gluten and date.
+They are both easy to digest and suitable for a vegetarians, vegans, athletes, and those who follow gluten-free diets.
+Even if you don’t have dietary restrictions, vegan and plant-based proteins are a great choice to add to your daily diet.

 Is Pea Protein Better than Rice Protein?